 Question/Comment Response Can our land be subdivided if it is categorised as Residential?
-Whether or not a residential property can be subdivided is primarily determined by the minimum allotment size pertaining to that property as contained within the Hawkesbury Local Environmental Plan.
-Any proposed subdivision must also satisfy the development controls within the Hawkesbury Development Control Plan.
+Whether or not a Residential property can be subdivided is primarily determined by the minimum allotment size pertaining to that property as contained within the Hawkesbury Local Environmental Plan 2012.
+Any proposed subdivision must also satisfy the development controls within the Hawkesbury Development Control Plan 2002.
 Do Council want to kick out the little landowners by increasing the rates?
-Council calculates annual rate charges based on the relevant provisions of the NSW Local Government Act 1993.
-As noted in response to a previous question, council rates are made up of a base amount which is applied equally across all rateable properties and an add-valorem amount which is based on land-values as determined by the NSW Valuer-General.
+Council calculates annual rate charges based on the relevant provisions of the NSW Local Government Act 1993 .
+As noted in response to a previous question, Council rates are made up of a base amount which is applied equally across all rateable properties and an ad valorem amount which is based on land values, as determined by the NSW Valuer General.
 The rating increases experienced by some property owners in areas bordering the North West Growth Sector were primarily the result of the increase in land valuations for these properties as assessed by the NSW Valuer General.

 Question/Comment Response What can you tell us about the potential for redevelopment of residential areas in the future?
 Could we redevelop like other areas?
 Why don't you release some more land for redevelopment?
-Council has adopted a Residential Land Strategy which identifies locations in the Hawkesbury which are most suitable for additional residential development.
+Council has adopted a Residential Land Strategy, which identifies locations in the Hawkesbury which are most suitable for additional residential development.
 However, residential development in the Hawkesbury is limited by a combination of topography, flooding, evacuation constraints, bushfire risk, airport noise, agricultural land and environmental values.
-Residential development is currently is occurring in Pitt Town and North Richmond and is planned to occur in Glossodia and in the Vineyard Precinct of the North West Growth Sector.
+Residential development is currently occurring in Pitt Town and North Richmond and is planned to occur in Glossodia and in the Vineyard Precinct of the North West Growth Sector.
 Why is the development of rural land not permitted in the Hawkesbury?
 Why does Blacktown Council redevelop their agricultural land and Hawkesbury doesn't?
-Rural lands are being developed in the Hawkesbury in accordance with the provisions of the Hawkesbury Local Environment Plan and in particular minimum lot sizes.
-Due to the urban expansions of the Sydney Metropolitan Region, recent residential expansion in areas like Blacktown and The Hills have involved the wholesale resumption and subdivision of large tracts of rural lands to create small lot housing as well as medium and high density residential precincts.
-By contrast development within the Hawkesbury has been marked by the limited and smaller scale expansion of rural villages and town centres into predominantly large lot and rural residential developments Why can't properties have a second dwelling?
-Council has prepared and submitted planning proposals to the NSW Department of Planning and Environment (DPE) on two occasions to amend the Hawkesbury Local Environment Plan (HLEP) to permit detached dual occupancy in rural zones.
-The proposed amendments were not supported by the DPE due to flood evacuation concerns.
-The DPE indicated that further consideration of the proposed HLEP amendments would be deferred until the release of the Hawkesbury-Nepean Flood Risk Management Study.
+Rural lands are being developed in the Hawkesbury in accordance with the provisions of the Hawkesbury Local Environment Plan 2012 and in particular minimum lot sizes.
+Due to the urban expansion of the Sydney Metropolitan Region, recent residential expansion in areas like Blacktown and The Hills have involved the wholesale resumption and subdivision of large tracts of rural lands to create small lot housing as well as medium and high density residential precincts.
+By contrast, development within the Hawkesbury has been marked by the limited and smaller scale expansion of rural villages and town centres into predominantly large lot and rural residential developments Why can't properties have a second dwelling?
+Council has prepared and submitted planning proposals to the NSW Department of Planning and Environment on two occasions to amend the Hawkesbury Local Environment Plan 2012 to permit detached dual occupancy in rural zones.
+The proposed amendments were not supported by the NSW Department of Planning and Environment due to flood evacuation concerns.
+The NSW Department of Planning and Environment indicated that further consideration of the proposed Hawkesbury Local Environment Plan 2012 amendments would be deferred until the release of the Hawkesbury-Nepean Flood Risk Management Study.
 Council is seeking to expedite the release of the Study by the NSW Government.